haakon8855/maze-generator/README.md

 ### Seed
 The seed causes your maze to generate with the given seed.
-This means that as long as your initial conditions (width, height, generation algorithm and seed) are the same, the maze generator will generate the same maze every time you run the code.
+This means that as long as your initial conditions (width, height, generation algorithm and seed) are the same, the maze generator will generate the same maze every time you run it.

-**Possible values:** any positive integer (including 0) ;P
+**Possible values:** Any positive integer (including 0) ;P
-If seed is 0, program will generate its own random seed, resulting in a random maze.
+If seed is 0, the program will generate its own random seed, resulting in a random maze each iteration.
 ###### Example:

 ```